ofjake/ofjake.github.io/README.md

 ![JakeRMiller iconmark](https://github.com/ofjake/ofjake.github.io/blob/master/images/logo.png)
 # **JakeRMiller.com**

-This repository contains simple HTML and CSS implementation for a minimal bio card, designed to provide a concise overview of personal information in a visually appealing format.
+## This repository contains simple HTML and CSS implementation for a minimal bio card.
+### It is designed to provide a concise overview of personal information in a visually appealing format.

 ##Features:
 Minimalistic Design: Clean and minimalistic design, focusing on essential information.